Take the stress out of your side dish spread with the ultimate recipe for Easy Homemade Dinner Rolls.

 - Remove the rolls from the oven, brush them with additional melted butter and immediately sprinkle them with the sea salt (optional).
 Serve them warm.

-- If you want to prepare the rolls in advance, follow the directions up until you place the (unbaked) rolls in the baking pan then tightly cover the pan with plastic wrap.
-When ready to serve, remove the rolls from the freezer and place them in the fridge overnight then bring them to room temp to rise before baking them as directed.
+- Make-Ahead Instructions: If you want to prepare the rolls in advance, follow the directions up until you place the (unbaked) rolls in the baking pan then tightly cover the pan with plastic wrap.
+The dough can remain in the refrigerator for up to 12-24 hours or in the freezer for up to 2 months.
+If youโve refrigerated the rolls, remove them from the refrigerator and allow them to come to room temp, which usually takes about 30 minutes.
+Baked as directed.
+If youโve frozen the rolls, remove the rolls from the freezer and place them in the fridge overnight then bring them to room temp to rise before baking them as directed.

 Nutrition